jenkinsci/external-monitor-job-plugin/README.md

 Sometimes build number is needed, as the calling program might need to put an URL to the submitted build.
 The CLI command above returns the new build number.
-The command above can be called programatically from an Java application.
+The command above can be called programmatically from a Java application.
 You can find a sample for it [here](https://github.com/davido/gerrit-buildbot-plugin/blob/buildbot-2.5-plugin/src/main/java/org/libreoffice/ci/gerrit/buildbot/publisher/JenkinsLogPublisher.java).

-## Vershion history
+## Version history

 Please refer to the [changelog](CHANGELOG.md).